Miss BumBum Suzy Cortez Spreads Legs, Then Goes Bunny Dominatrix On Her Knees In X-Rated New Video

 Suzy’s video offered plenty to look at.
 It came as a mash-up of looks already seen on her Instagram, although the video edit afforded a new feel.
 The movement also spiced things up – and there was plenty of it.
-The video opened up with a steamy view of Suzy completely naked, with nothing but a towel wrapped around her head.
-The star had been filmed in a sultry way with what appeared to be cigarette smoke as she read a Playboy magazine, although that was just the preview.
+The video opened up with a steamy view of Suzy completely naked with nothing but a towel wrapped around her head.
+The star was filmed in a sultry way with what appeared to be cigarette smoke as she read a Playboy magazine, although that was just the preview.
 Anyone hitting play then saw a flurry of looks and positions, with the star’s killer body definitely making a mark.

-The sexy looks included a getup with fishnet stockings and a dominatrix and leather outfit previously documented by The Inquisitr, with Suzy also seen rocking the same color as she sashayed around indoors in a different – but still dominatrix-like – outfit.
+The sexy looks included a getup with fishnet stockings and a leather dominatrix outfit previously documented by The Inquisitr.
+Suzy was also seen rocking the same color as she sashayed around indoors in a different – but still dominatrix-like – outfit.
 Here, Suzy rocked Playboy bunny ears via a mask.

-As to the body language, it varied from seeing Suzy with her legs spread to striking poses on her knees.
+Her body language varied from Suzy spreading her legs to striking poses on her knees.
 Of course, fans likely noticed the music accompanying the video: it was Nicki Minaj.

 View this post on Instagram